Faraz-Iliaee/Faraz-Iliaee/README.md

 🌎 Interested in Environmental Contaminants • Mass Spectrometry • Chemometrics • Cheminformatics

-💻 Have experience working with R • Python for Data Analysis and Computational Modeling
+💻 Have experience working with R and Python for Data Analysis and Computational Modeling

 🧪 MSc Chemistry, Concordia University